Kbman99/Tweet-Me-A-Song/README.md

 ## Dependencies and Info

-This bot is HIGHLY dependent on a discord Music Bot found here https://github.com/SexualRhinoceros/MusicBot in order to manage playlists as well as playing the songs through discord.
+This bot is HIGHLY dependent on and runs side by side a discord Music Bot found here https://github.com/SexualRhinoceros/MusicBot in order to manage playlists as well as playing the songs through discord.

 Tweepy the Twitter API library/wrapper is also required in order for this bot to work found here https://github.com/tweepy/tweepy